bobbyray/geotrail/README.md

 #####
 This app and its plugins and modules are open source code.
 Refer to License file for more details.

+#####Pebble App (Optional)
+The [PebbleMsg app project](https://github.com/bobbyray/PebbleMsg) contains the code for the C program that runs in a Pebble watch.
+Import this project to the Cloud Pebble IDE to build and install on a Pebble watch.

 #####Debugging the app
 Chrome must be installed on the phone device and on your pc.